MedMaxLab/eegprepro/docs/README.md

 # How to replicate the experiment

 Prepare all the data and run such a high number of training is very time demanding.
-However, we believe that replicability and transparency are very important aspect of deep learning research.
+However, we believe that replicability and transparency are very important aspects of deep learning research.
 Therefore, this folder includes some markdown files that will explain in detail all the steps necessary to reproduce the results presented in our paper.